harrelfe/blogdown/content/post/new-year-goals.md

 updated = 2018-01-02
 draft = false
 tags = []
-summary = 'Methodologic goals and wishes for biomedicine for 2018' [author]
+summary = 'Methodologic goals and wishes for research and clinical practice for 2018' [author]
 	name = "Frank Harrell"
 +++